 • 2020+ F 900 R SE/premium package (not the Australian F900R, sadly)

-Increasingly from 2019/2020 onward, a lot of the higher-end BMWs (basically all of them) have ABS Pro fitted.
-Even the 2021+ classic roadsters (the R nineT range) now have ABS Pro.
+Increasingly from 2019/2020 onward, most high-end BMWs (but not all of them) have ABS Pro fitted.
+Even the 2021+ classic roadsters (the R nineT range) have ABS Pro.

 On some models, you have to opt for the “Dynamic package” or some similar up-spec package to get ABS Pro and other options.